MURRAY CLAN DNA RESEARCH PROJECT

 Descendants of Murrays who emigrated to Colonial lands from the 17th Century, and were cut off from kin folk; family legends and histories, are now thoroughly researching their lineage hoping to find documented ancestors in archives throughout the 'West'.

 b) Secondly, our Family Finder project group are now a growing proportion of our overall membership body.
 The Family Finder autosomal test is a very powerful tool available for ALL individuals , both male & female who have a Murray ancestor within approximately 5-6 generations from the participant and who should be the oldest family member related to the Murrays in your lineage.

 There have been occasions when the test has found matching Murray relatives back 7 + generations however this test has a high confidence level up to 5 generations.

-Please recruit the eldest family member for this purpose.
+Please recruit the oldest family member for this purpose.

 c) Female Murrays may also join our project and test their Mother's maternal line with a variety of mtDNA tests, as well as the Family Finder above for all other lines.
 Family Finder is the preferred test for female Murrays hoping to connect with other Murray relatives.
 You may also be a sponsor for any Murray male relative in your extended family regarding his Y-DNA or Family Finder Kit.
 Please see the FAQ section of the Family Tree DNA website for further information.

 d) Males also inherit their Mother's mtDNA and can partake in Mitochondrial line testing in the same way that their female relatives can, however males will NOT pass this mtDNA along to their own offspring.